 After spending more than 40 hours on research and brewing enough coffee to likely kill a large mammal (namely, one of us), we’re ready to share our review of the Gaggia Brera Super Automatic Espresso Machine (View on Amazon) with you, our faithful readers.
-We concluded that this is the outstanding value among super automatic espresso machines.
+We concluded that this is the best budget winner among super automatic espresso machines.

 While it does not have every last feature possible, it does offer most features you would want at an extremely attractive price—and it produces an incredibly delicious cup of espresso.